CWACoderWithAttitude/uumCoin/README.md

 ```

 Then open localhost:49153 in your webbrowser.
-Have a look the window where you started the docker image.
-You can see the new blocks as they're minded.
+Have a look at the window where you started the docker image.
+You can see the new blocks as they're mined.

 You can increaese the difficulty level and rebuild the image to get an impression of the mining performance.